BernasDzn/portit/docs/sprint_1/us2203/requirements/readme.md

 <p>

 > Data needed include: unique identifier, name/number, location within the port, and physical characteristics (e.g., length, depth, max draft), the vessel types allowed to berth there
+> Docks must be searchable and filterable by name, vessel type, and location.
 </p>
 </details>